alexandrearantes1/yelp-camp/README.md

 The YelpCamp is a fictitional yelp-like website for rating camping sites.

-This website was developed during the Full Stack Web Development online course by Colt Steele, and while it's layout and functionality is based on the course's web app, I have implemented some additional features to improve user's and site administrator experience.
+This website was developed during The Web Developer Bootcamp course by Colt Steele, and while it's layout and functionality is based on the course's web app, I have implemented some additional features to improve user's and site administrator experience.

 ## Project Goals